kutay0/matlab-bonus-homework/README.md

 # matlab-bonus-homework
-untitled.m is the matlab file;
+untitled.m is the matlab file
 plot.pdf is the output of the matlab code

 # untitled.m